catppuccin/tmux/README.md

 - yes - the colors will be inverted for the right separator
 - no - the colors will not be inverted for the right separator

+Note:
+- this only works for non transparent background

 #### Set the status connect separator:
 ```sh
 set -g @catppuccin_status_connect_separator "yes"